dehanz13/danniel-hansel-portfolio-gatsby/src/pages/posts/005-fifth-post.md

 ---
-title: 'Fifth Post - How To Excel in Marketing'
+title: 'How To Excel in Marketing'
 date: '2020-11-28 13:00:00'
 author: 'Maggie Phan'
 image: '../../images/fifth-post-thumbnail.jpg'